 • Property observations

-• Vehicles present
+• Vehicles available

 • Signs of occupancy